NamtaoProductions/namtao-com/src/site/notes/Lost Terminal/Lost Terminal Home.md

 Every episode has headline credits within the episode, and extended credits in the descriptions, both on youtube and in the shownotes of the podcast.
 However, Lost Terminal would not be what it is today without these people, who I would like to thank here too:

-Voices
+## Voices
-Credits voiced by Lucy Stringer
+- Credits voiced by Lucy Stringer
-Antarctica voiced by Wolfie Thorns
+- Antarctica voiced by Wolfie Thorns
-Ivan voiced by Alex Bayly
+- Ivan voiced by Alex Bayly
-Ana voiced by Oriel Winslow
+- Ana voiced by Oriel Winslow
-MINI voiced by Kate Ashford
+- MINI voiced by Kate Ashford
-Yeshi voiced by Robin Howell
+- Yeshi voiced by Robin Howell
-PETER voiced by Karl Williams
+- PETER voiced by Karl Williams
-Alexander voiced by Dan Yilmaz
+- Alexander voiced by Dan Yilmaz
-50Meg voiced by Carin Calder-La Croix
+- 50Meg voiced by Carin Calder-La Croix
-Alec voiced by Neil Murton
+- Alec voiced by Neil Murton
-NANA voiced by Lisa Ashton-Riemers
+- NANA voiced by Lisa Ashton-Riemers
-Dr Redwing voiced by Gina Sneesby
+- Dr Redwing voiced by Gina Sneesby
-Producers
-Ada Phillips
-Kit
-Wil Taylor
-Kit
-deeryeen
-Andrew Krieg
-Toby
-Jade Felicity Bilkey
-Character Concepts
+## Character Concepts
 Sometimes friends and patrons suggest ideas to me, and sometimes I include them! (after some modification).
-If you are a patron, look here for how your character ideas can be included in Lost Terminal.
+If you are a patron, look [here](https://www.patreon.com/posts/52133497) for how your character ideas can be included in Lost Terminal.

-EMMA and Dr Redwing created by Robert Bettelheim
+- EMMA and Dr Redwing created by Robert Bettelheim
-IVAN created by Karl Williams
+- IVAN created by Karl Williams
-Yeshi created by Petra Bačkovská
+- Yeshi created by Petra Bačkovská
-TASSI created by CM-47
+- TASSI created by CM-47
-NANA created by Sal Boye
+- NANA created by Sal Boye
-ONI created by Jack Locke
+- ONI created by Jack Locke

-Additional Material
+## Additional Material
-Podcast artwork by Carl Huber (carlh.com)
+- Podcast artwork by Carl Huber <http://carlh.com> (up to season 13, artwork after then made by Tristram Oaten)